Current as of August 2016 | Download print version (in PDF)

 - The organization must timely file its annual income return;

 - The organization's income must be applied or accumulated in India.
 However, trust income may be applied outside India to promote international causes in which India has an interest, without being subject to income tax; and

 - The organization must keep a basic record (name, address and telephone number) of all donors.
-According to section 115BBC, introduced with the Finance Act, 2006, all anonymous donations to charitable organizations are taxable at the maximum marginal rate of 30%.
-Finance (No. 2) Act, 2009, however, carves out the following exception: anonymous donations aggregating up to 5% of the total income of the organization or a sum of IRS 100,000 ($20,000), whichever is higher, will not be taxed.
-Additionally, religious organizations (temples, churches, mosques) are exempt from the provisions of this section.
+According to Section 115BBC, introduced with the Finance Act (2006), all anonymous donations to charitable organizations are taxable at the maximum marginal rate of 30 percent.
+Finance Act No. 2 (2009), however, carves out the following exception: Anonymous donations aggregating up to 5 percent of the total income of the organization or a sum of INR 100,000 ($1,600), whichever is higher, will not be taxed.
+Additionally, religious organizations including temples, churches, and mosques are exempt from the provisions of this section.

 2. Capital Contributions

 Capital contributions or donations to an endowment should not be included when computing the total income of the organization.

 Under amendments to Section 11(4A) of the Income Tax Act (1961) , an NPO is not taxed on income from a business that it operates that is incidental to the attainment of the objects of the NPO, provided that the entity maintains separate books and accounts with respect to the business.
 Furthermore, certain activities resulting in profit, such as renting out auditoriums, are not treated as income from a business.